iSathsara/Guess-Game/README.md

 - How to use extenal libraries which provide by Rust ([crate](https://crates.io/))
 - matching & compare two numbers.

-The game is a little bit differ from the exact one in the documentation, but does not exceed the boundary limit.
+The game is a little bit differ from the exact one in the documentation, but remains inside the scope.